lnyousif/machine-maintenance/README.md

             - The quality variants H/M/L add 5/3/2 minutes of tool wear to the used tool in the process. and a 'machine failure' label that indicates, whether the machine has failed in this particular data point for any of the following failure modes are true.
     - ***Targets (Y)***
         - *Target*
-            - 0 (No Failure) or 1 (No Failure)
+            - 0 (No Failure)
+            - 1 (Failure)
         - *Failure Type*
-            - Type of Failure
             - Heat Dissipation Failure
             - Overstrain Failure
             - Power Failure
             - Random Failures
             - Tool Wear Failure
 2. **Analyses and Conclusions**
     - ***Data Cleaning and Manipulation***
         - Split the data into training and test sets